X-Stock/xPortfolio/README.md

-# xStock AI
+# xPortfolio

-Process AI features and act as a gRPC server for xStock.
+Process portfolio optimization and act as a gRPC server for xStock.

 # Installation